kekskurse/go-mail-admin/Readme.md

-Still in development!!11einzelf!11!!

 # Go-Mail-Admin
-I want to admin my mailserver with a small webgui, I want a HTTP-API to manage some Domains from another Software, I don't want to install docker/java/php/apache/nginx/anything on the Server for that.

-I want to learn go, I don't need validation (its a admin api, i have validation in other Software which uses this API)
+HTTP-Interface with a small GUI for a Mailserver based on the [Tutorial "Own mail server based on Dovecot, Postfix, MySQL, Rspamd and Debian 9 Stretch"](https://thomas-leister.de/en/mailserver-debian-stretch/).
+The Project connect to the MYSQL-Database to read and write the config.

+You just need to download one binary file to the server and run it, no other dependencies.
+Anyway you may want to add an nginx with SSL in front of it, or make it just available in a VPN.
 # Installation
-Download the last binary from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) to your ubuntu/debian Mailserver.
+Download the last binary from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) to your Ubuntu/Debian Mailserver.

 Set the Enviroment-Varieables to configure the Go-Mail-Admin
 ```